 - Fall alert systems are installed at the proper height in the event of a medical emergency or a fall

 - Bath benches could be used for seniors with limited mobility who still have decent core strength.
-Drape the bath bench over the tub and combine it with a removable showerhead to have better control over water flow.
+Use a bath bench over the tub and combine it with a removable showerhead to have better control over water flow.

 We have an entire guide to making bathtubs safer for seniors and the elderly if you want to read more about this important topic.